Don’t waste last night’s dinner! Try these temptingly tasty leftover lamb recipes and breathe new life into your meat.

 It’s actually a very old recipe, derived from a Danish peasant dish that makes the most of inexpensive ingredients that are naturally nourishing.

 Though traditionally made with bacon, burning love works just as well with leftover lamb (now there’s a sentence I never thought I’d write).

 Warm your lamb, toss with fried onions and pile it all on top of a mountain of creamy mashed potatoes.

 Serve it piping hot to your beloved family, and voila – burning love.

-Originated from Africa, tagine is a traditional Morrocan stew slow-cooked in a clay pot.
+Originating in Africa, tagine is a traditional Moroccan stew slow-cooked in a clay pot.

 But you won’t need to get a clay pot or spend hours at the stove for this foolproof recipe.

 Thankfully, you can still grab those mouth-watering Middle Eastern flavors on the busiest of mid-week nights thanks to DIY leftover lamb tagine.

 Chickpeas, onion, and garlic are simmered in a tomato-based broth.